u-blox/ubxlib/port/platform/common/automation/README.md

 ```

 ### Shell Tab Completion For Invoke Command
 Since the PyInvoke task name are quite long, it can be convenient to enable shell tab completion.
 The `invoke` command is already prepared for this, but you need to do some steps to enable it:

-1. Generate the needed shell script for your shell by using executing `invoke --print-completion-script <name of your shell> > ~/.invoke-completion.sh`.
-I.e. for bash you would run:
+1. Generate the needed shell script for your shell by using executing `invoke --print-completion-script <name of your shell> > ~/.invoke-completion.sh` i.e. for bash you would run:
 ```
 invoke --print-completion-script bash > ~/.invoke-completion.sh
 ```

 2. You need to source the script generated in step 1 at startup of each shell session.
 For bash you can do this by adding the following line to `~/.bashrc`:
 ```
 source ~/.invoke-completion.sh